rwieruch/blog_robinwieruch_content/blog/react-state/index.md

 ---
-title: "React State"
+title: "React State Management"
-description: "A whirlwind through React State.
-From simple state to complex state, local state to global state, State in React Components to State with Hooks, and external state management solutions like Redux ..."
+description: "Everything you need to know about React State.
+From simple state to complex state, local state to global state, State in React Components to State with Hooks, over to external state management solutions like Redux ..."
 date: "2019-10-14T07:52:46+02:00"
 categories: ["React"]
 keywords: ["react state"]